 People with Attention Deficit Hyperactivity Disorder are restless, disorganised, impulsive and lack concentration.
 Most people will experience some of the symptoms of ADHD at some time, however people with ADHD consistently have many of the symptoms, which impairs on normal functioning.
-This can lead to problems at work, being unable to maintain relationships and low self esteem.
+This can lead to problems at work, being unable to maintain relationships and low self-esteem.
 ADHD is commonly spoken of as a condition affecting children but it can persist into adulthood.

-Identifying the possible presence of ADHD involves a 6 question screen which assesses the presence of 6 characteristics of ADHD.
-Presence of 4 or more characteristics suggests a clinical assessment may be warranted. i
+Identifying the possible presence of ADHD involves a six question screen which assesses the presence of 6 characteristics of ADHD.
+Presence of four or more characteristics suggests a clinical assessment may be warranted.

 The Adult ADHD Self-Report Scale-v1.1 (ASRS-V1.1) does not take in to account differences in behaviour across different situations (work/home life) or the age of onset of characteristics, which are important aspects of a clinical diagnosis of ADHD.
-Overall 8.2% of adults showed 4 or more characteristics of ADHD and 0.6% showed all six characteristics.
+Overall 8.2% of adults showed four or more characteristics of ADHD and 0.6% showed all six characteristics.
 The prevalence of ADHD characteristics (four or more) tends to decrease with age, with the highest rates among those aged 16-24yrs.

-Previous studies have suggested that ADHD maybe two to four times more likely to be found among men than women.
+Previous studies have suggested that ADHD may be two to four times more likely to be found among men than women.
 However, no significant differences in the presence of ADHD characteristics by gender were found in the APMS.

-Around 7060 Kent residents in 2012 are estimated to have five - six characteristics of ADHDii.
+Around 7,060 Kent residents in 2012 are estimated to have five - six characteristics of ADHDii. is predicted to rise to almost 2,600 by 2015 (figure 35).